desiotrh/kingdom-collective-website/kingdom-studios/EMAIL_SETUP_GUIDE.md

 1. Log into cPanel for kingdomstudiosapp.com
 2. Go to "Email Accounts"
 3. Click "Create"
-4. Enter: support@kingdomstudiosapp.com
+4. Enter: support@kingdomcollective.pro
 5. Set password and configure mailbox

 #### Option 3: Using Google Workspace

 1. Go to Google Admin Console
 2. Navigate to Users
-3. Add user: support@kingdomstudiosapp.com
+3. Add user: support@kingdomcollective.pro
 4. Configure as shared mailbox or assign to team member

 ### Developer API Requirements